vojkovic/bird-pv-docker/README.md

 # bird-pv-docker

-bird-pv-docker is a Docker image for the [BIRD Internet Routing Daemon](http://bird.network.cz/) with [Pathvector](https://pathvector.io/).
+bird-pv-docker is a Docker image for the [BIRD Internet Routing Daemon](http://bird.network.cz/) with [Pathvector](https://pathvector.io/) support.
 The image is based on the [Alpine Linux](https://alpinelinux.org/) distribution.

 ## Usage